 Apart from hearing and saying words, Rocket Languages allow students to write down those words.
 This feature targets improving the understanding of sentence structure and follows the same principle.

 It starts with listening to audio and typing what you hear.
 Then, you can reveal the answer and check how well you performed.

-The last step is practising the Know It tasks.
-This feature reinforced a student’s ability to translate English to Spanish.
+The last step is practicing the Know It tasks.
+This feature reinforced a student’s ability to translate English into Spanish.

 To do this, you first need to read a word or phrase and record yourself saying it in Spanish.
 Then, you can reveal the answer to test how well you did.

 Students can attempt to Hear It and Say It, Write It, and Know It in practice tests a total of 39 times each during each lecture.
 That makes a total of 117 practices in a single lecture.

 At the end of each class, students must take a 5-question quiz that reflects the covered topic.
 There is also an option to add a note to the lesson, so you can track crucial information you don’t want to forget.